humanmade/hm-pattern-library/readme.md

 **Workflow.** Create a branch from `master`, make your changes, and open a pull request against the `master` branch.

 The Human Made pattern library generates flat HTML and does not require a web server to be loaded.
 Once compiled, the HTML can be opened in your browser via the file system.
+You can simply access the compiled index file directly at &hellip;`/dist/index.html`

 Run these commands to get set up locally